-You can view the calls that SessionCam makes using developer tools such as Firebug or Fiddler web Proxy.
+You can view the calls that SessionCam makes using any browser’s developer tools.
+E.g. Firebug or DevTools etc.

 - Config call: This decides the config options for SessionCam — whether to record or not, which fields to mask out and other config options.
 If the config specifies that recording should start then we'll carry on, if not there will be no more activity.

 - Save Events Call: These are generally sent every second while there are events being monitored.
-If this happens and the site is operating as normal then everything is OK.
+Save events confirm that SessionCam is recording.

 How to test replay

-Once you are happy that recording is working correctly, you can check that sessions are coming into the SessionCam console.
+Once you have seen that recording is working correctly, you can check that sessions are available in the SessionCam console.

-You can do this by browsing your website and then checking in the console.
-You can:
+You can do this by browsing/using your website, and then checking the console for the session recording.

-Note that if you do not see assets, you may need to allow our IP addresses.
+Note that if you do not see your site’s assets, you may need to allow our IP addresses.